NeedsAUsername/laundromat-website/notes.md

 users cant change order once picked up .

 in order comments, have value as the user's preferences.

+after request is confirmed, and changed into an order, clear the request from the database.